apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**2024 MLB playoff predictions: ALDS, NLDS expert picks as Dodgers, Yankees, Phillies face intriguing matchups**
+**Electric cars: EU hits China with tariffs in battle for sales**

-You can read more about it [here](https://www.cbssports.com/mlb/news/2024-mlb-playoff-predictions-alds-nlds-expert-picks-as-dodgers-yankees-phillies-face-intriguing-matchups/).
+You can read more about it [here](https://www.bbc.com/news/articles/cly20n4d0g9o).

 ## Requirements
 - Python 3.8